meszaros-lajos-gyorgy/primes/README.md

 * tell the biggest prime before, and the lowest prime after a given number
 * tell how many primes are there before a given number
 * tell what the nth prime is based on the given `N`

+_This project is inspired by Marcus du Sautoy's "The Music of the Primes" book_